Zapper today: 21 scanners across 8 categories, mapped to 8 industry standards.

 It should.
 Every release is a risk exposure event.
 AI-assisted development accelerates the rate of exposure without necessarily strengthening the control environment around it.
 Security hardening sits at the top of that gap - and it doesn't go away just because there's only one of you, or you try your best to ignore it.

 I'd been using AI to scan and review my code for security issues.
 Creating tickets, closing them, and moving on to the next one.
 It feels like progress.
-It also gives you the theatre of a rigorous process and the appearance of a clean bill of health - what risk advisors call false assurance.
-But how could I be sure?
+But these non-deterministic tools also give you the theatre of a rigorous process and the appearance of a clean bill of health - what risk advisors call false assurance.

 How could I be sure my code had actually been reviewed against what NIST recommends?
 The frameworks, the tooling categories, the defence-in-depth model?
 I found freely available OWASP ZAP, ran it against the same codebase I'd just “reviewed”, and found a class of issues the LLM had missed entirely.

 That's the lesson I'd suspected was true: defence in depth cannot be delegated to an LLM.
 No single tool, however capable, covers every angle.
 Enterprise teams understand this because they have specialisations and independent people running separate tools.
-Solo devs don't have that luxury.
+Small teams and solo devs don't have that luxury - neither the SME skills, time, nor resources to do it right.
 That's where Zapper began.

 Why I Built It